ShelfofSheElfs/Astro-Utils/README.md

 # Astro-Utils

 Welcome to Astro-Utils.
-This is my small little corner for everything astro-related that I need now, yesterday, or probably tomorrow, because I'll forget how to do it.
+This is my small little corner for everything astro-related that I need now, yesterday, or probably tomorrow because I'll forget how to do it.

 # Current Foci

-**Currently observing:** Comet 2025 K1 (ATLAS) (1/6 Files Calibrated, 5/6 Imaged)
+**Currently observing:** Comet 2025 K1 (ATLAS) (7/7 Files Calibrated, 7/7 Imaged)
 **Currently Studying:** Asteroid (911) Agamemnon

 ## Navigation!